icodywu/High-Performance-Tensor-Permute/README.md

 EX.   perm_idx[2, 3,   5,  4,   6, 7,   0,  1]  ==>  [1,     3,    2,   4,    0  ]   \
       src_nums[8, 9,   12, 6,   4, 6,   9, 10]  ==>  [8x9,  12x6,  4,   6,   9x10]

-Step 3.
-In the case where the last dim is unmuted, treat the last small dim, such that, dtypeSize*dim<=8, as a single data type
-         and then remove the last dim. \
+3. In the case where the last dim is unmuted, treat the last small dim, such that, dtypeSize*dim<=8, as a single data type and then remove the last dim. \
 EX. perm_idx [2,  1,  3,  0, 4]   ==> perm_idx [ 2, 1,  3,  0]  \
     trim_dims[20, 8, 16, 12, 8]   ==> trim_dims[20, 8, 16, 12]  \